Migrant, Seasonal, and Early Head Start (MSHS/EHS)

 Region X Early Head Start Child Care Partnerships (RX EHS CCP)

-OCDC works with child care partners to provide Early Head Start Child Care Partnerships – where child care providers work with our team of specialists and experts to elevate the quality of their child care to meet Early Head Start standards.
+OCDC partners with private child care centers to provide Early Head Start services, where child care providers work with our team of specialists and experts to elevate the quality of their child care to meet Early Head Start standards.
 Children 0-3 years old who are eligible for Early Head Start can attend these year-round, full day services designed to maximize their developmental potential.

 PARTNERS: